 Reinstatement Before Sale

-Iin the case of owner-occupied housing, the borrower gets until 5 days prior to the date of the foreclosure sale to reinstate by paying the arrearage, costs, and fees.
+In the case of owner-occupied housing, the borrower gets a right to reinstate by paying the arrearage, costs, and fees.
+This right expires 5 days prior to the date of the foreclosure sale.

 Learn more about reinstating a loan to avoid foreclosure.